vyktron/wdw/README.md

 ## Architecture

-The architecture is called "microservice", which means that services such as the database, the frontend, etc. are distributed and distributed in different docker containers (as minimal as possible).
+The architecture is called "microservice", which means that services such as the database, the frontend, etc. are distributed in different docker containers (as minimal as possible).

 In our case, the machines in the cluster can have two distinct roles: "Master" and "Producer".
 Note that the master node may itself be distributed across several machines (one machine may host the Kafka broker, another may host the web application...).